-Towards the end of the 1980s, the ownership widens again as more members of the Tengbom family join and open offices in towns such as Malmö, Helsingborg and Gothenburg.
-Examples of buildings and extensions from this era are Länsförsäkringsbolagen (1990), Sagerska Huset (1990), Riga Business School (1995), Tyrén’s office building (1997), Hotel Skansen, Båstad (2001), Canon’s head office (2001), Sickla Quay and Hammarby Gård (2000-2006) and Dockan in Malmö (2005).
+Towards the end of the 1980s, Tengbom continues to expand with new offices in Malmö, Helsingborg and Gothenburg.
+Projects from this era include Länsförsäkringsbolagen (1990), Sagerska Huset (1990), Riga Business School (1995), Tyrén’s office building (1997), Hotel Skansen, Båstad (2001), Canon’s head office (2001), Sickla Quay and Hammarby Gård (2000-2006) and Dockan in Malmö (2005).